eekcoopuw/jobmon/docsource/quickstart.rst

     Entering ``jobmon task_status`` in to the command line will show you the state of each task instance for a certain task.
 You may specify the task by adding a -t flag.
 For example: ``jobmon task_status -t 1234``.
-You may also filter by multipe task ids and statuses.
+You may also filter by multiple task ids and statuses.
 The -s flag will allow you to filter upon a specific status.
-    For example if you wanted to query all task instances in the Done state for task 1234 and task 7652 you would do the following ``jobmon task_status -t 1234 7652 -s done``
+    For example, if you wanted to query all task instances in the Done state for task 1234 and task 7652 you would do the following ``jobmon task_status -t 1234 7652 -s done``

+**JSON flag**
+    A new flag has been added to the Jobmon CLI to allow users to return their workflow and task statuses in JSON format.
+To use this feature add a ``-n`` flag to any of the Jobmon CLI commands.
+For example: ``jobmon task_status -t 1234 7652 -s done -n``

 Possible states: PENDING, RUNNING, DONE, FATAL